Curious about the main things you should know about catheters? Here are five!

 Where Do I Get Catheters?

 180 Medical is an ACHC-accredited provider of catheter supplies.
-We’ve been specializing in catheters for nearly 20 years, so we really know our stuff.
+We’ve specialized in catheters for nearly 20 years, so we know our stuff.
 Plus, we’re in-network with a constantly growing number of insurance plans, including Medicare, state Medicaid plans, and private insurance companies.

 Not sure how your insurance plan will cover your supplies?
 Wondering what type of catheter will be best for you?